20 Fun Things to do in Phoenix Besides Shopping!

 9. Picnic, hike, and relax at Papago Park

 Papago Park, located adjacent to the Phoenix Zoo, is just 10 minutes from downtown, yet feels so far away.
 With several miles of easy trails, a stocked fishing lagoon, a mile+ fitness station course, and picnic facilities, Papago is a wonderful place to spend half a day.

-The trails here are all pretty easy, making it a great choice for anyone looking for a simple nature stroll or beginner’s mountain biking experience.
-Also located in the park is the Desert Botanical Gardens, a top rated attraction with a diverse variety of plant life, including many varieties of the unique cactus.
+The trails here are all pretty easy, making it a great choice for anyone looking for a simple walk or beginner’s mountain biking experience.
+Also located in the park is the Desert Botanical Gardens.
+This top rated tourist attraction features a diverse variety of plant life, including many varieties of the unique cactus.

 The best hiking trail in Scottsdale is a 3 and a half mile adventure around Pinnacle Peak, the peak of which can only be reached via rock climbing.
 As you meander through the Sonoran desert, gaining 1300 feet in elevation, you will take in gorgeous views from every direction.

 Note that this is a very hilly course, challenging even for the biggest fitness buffs.
-It’s worth the intense trek for the mountain and city vistas, in addition to the many opportunities to see the unique Saguaro Cactus.
+It’s worth the intense workout for the mountain and city vistas.
+Also, there are endless opportunities to ,marvel at the unique Saguaro Cactus.

 As one of the most popular hikes in the region, you can expect crowded conditions, specifically on weekends.
 However, do not let this prevent you from exploring one of the most gorgeous and rewarding hikes in Scottsdale!

 11. Dine outside in the beautiful fresh desert air